List of Marvel Comics characters: L: Lobo Brothers

 Soon after arriving in New York, Eduardo encounters Glory Grant, secretary of J. Jonah Jameson, and plans to seduce her.
 During a subsequent meeting with the Kingpin, Glory kills Eduardo, claiming she was aiming at Spider-Man and missed.

-Sometime later, Carlos was eventually released (or escaped) and along his sister Esmeralda started to run a new criminal organization - the Lobo Cartel in Mexico.
-Among their illicit operations, in at least one occasion they agreed to human trafficking to supply the Roxxon Energy Corporation's request of "living test subjects".
-The Cartel filled a truck with people that they intended to deliver to Roxxon at Houston Harbor.
-However, at the behest of a mysterious old man called Mr. Moctezuma, the Cartel let a girl called Aracely be placed at the last minute with those in the truck before departing for Houston.

-After Aracely turned out to have survived this ordeal and an enforcer of Moctezuma called the Salamander, the Lobo siblings were called to finish her, but were defeated by Scarlet Spider.
-Moctezuma kills Carlos and reveals that he needs Hummingbird to be killed so that the Sixth Creation can begin.

-During the "Dead No More: The Clone Conspiracy" storyline, Eduardo Lobo is resurrected by Jackal and his company New U Technologies.
+In the storyline "Dead No More: The Clone Conspiracy", Eduardo Lobo is resurrected by Jackal and his company New U Technologies.

-The Lobo brothers are mutants who can both transform into humanoid wolves.
+The Lobo brothers are mutants who can both transform into werewolf-like forms.
 This gives them superhuman physical abilities both while transformed and in their human forms.

 Lobos Brothers in other media

 Eduardo Lobo appears as a boss in The Amazing Spider-Man and Captain America in Dr. Doom's Revenge!.